Odense: Economy

 Odense is Funen's most important industrial and commercial centre, and the city's central location in Denmark makes it one of the national convention and congress centres.
 Enterprises include the Albani Brewery, ABB (Asea Brown Boveri), Kansas Workwear (clothing), Plus Pack (canning and containers) as well as manufacturers in the electrical sector such as Riegens / SG Lighting.
 In recent years there has been a general trend from manufacturing into the service sector.
 By 2002, 51% of the workforce was employed by the service sector while only 13% were working in industry.
 Lindø Wharf, once Denmark's largest shipbuilding facility, has now been converted into Lindø Industrial Park specialising in the production and storage of components for the offshore industries, creating a variety of new tenants.
 GASA, a large horticultural centre, supplies fruit, vegetables, flowers and plants to most of the country as well as for export.
 Established in 1988, Denmark's major commercial television channel TV 2 is based in Odense.

 The Rosengårdcentret shopping centre is located in the south-eastern part of Odense.
 The centre dates from 1971 and is the largest in Denmark with 140000 m2 floor space and more than 150 shops as well as restaurants, a cinema and a fitness centre.
+Denmark's second-largest IKEA outlet is the biggest neighbour.
 A wide variety of shops can be found in the city centre, especially on Kongensgade and Vestergade and adjacent pedestrian streets.

 Tourism is an important source of income for the city.
 In 2008 Odense Municipality was listed seventh in Denmark for turnover on tourism, reaching 1.6 million Danish kroner for the year.
 In 2011, Odense Zoo was Funen's most popular tourist attraction and the eleventh most popular in Denmark with 405,913 visitors.
 The zoo was founded in 1930 and covers an area of 3.6 ha and has roughly 2,000 animals, covering 147 species.
 In 2001, Odense Zoo inaugurated a DKK 60 million "Oceanium" featuring South American animal life.

-Nightlife in the city culminates in Brandts Passage, which contains numerous restaurants, bars and cafes, such as the Envy-Lounge, Australian Bar, Brandts Kladefabrik and Cafe Biografen.
-The jazz club, Jazzhus Dexter, is situated on the Vindegade.
-Other notable nightlife venues include Franck A, Froggys and Club Retro.
-Restaurants include the Cuckoos Nest bar and restaurant, the Brasserie Klitgaard, the Den Gamle Kro, set in a 17th-century half-timbered house, Kvægtorvet, run by leading chef Klavs Styrbæk who serves fresh fish and meat dishes, which is now closed, and the Under Lindetraet in an 18th-century cottage opposite the Hans Christian Andersen house which serves Franco-Danish cuisine.
-Hotels of note include the Radisson SAS HC Andersen Hotel, the First Hotel Grand with its brasserie bar, the 68-room Old English-style Clarion Collection Hotel Plaza, City Hotel, which is in close proximity to the Hans Christian Andersen museum, and the 140-room Danhostel Odense City.
+Nightlife in the city culminates in Brandts Passage, which contains numerous restaurants, bars and cafes.
+Hotels of note include the Comwell H.C.
+Andersen Hotel, the First Hotel Grand with its brasserie bar, the 68-room Old English-style Milling Hotel Plaza, City Hotel Nattergalen, which is in close proximity to the Hans Christian Andersen museum, and the 140-room Danhostel Odense City.

+Odense has become an internationally recognized hub for robotics, particularly following the success of companies such as Universal Robots and Mobile Industrial Robots (MiR).
+The city hosts numerous startups, leading academic institutions in robotics at the University of Southern Denmark, the national drone test center at Hans Christian Andersen Airport, and the national Danish cluster for the robot industry, Odense Robotics, with more than 300 robotics, drone and automation companies, employing nearly 20,000 people.
+Odense is especially known for its advancements in collaborative robots, or "co-bots."